emanuilov/reactxp-settings/README.md

 # Installing the release version
 1. Android - `yarn install:android`
 2. iOS - `?`

+# Emulators
+1. Android
+   - If you would like to use the `yarn emulator:android` command you need to have previously created an AVD with name Nexus

 # Cleaning
 1. Android - `yarn clean:android`